All Episodes

 dan friesen

-Also, possibly larger conspiracy theory.
+Also, possibly larger conspiracy theory, I noticed.

-Every time they showed Bush speaking, there was a big old pedophile sitting behind him.
+This is really weird sure, every time they showed Bush speaking, there was a big old pedophile sitting behind him.

 alex jones

-If we don't, though, they're going to keep playing this balkanization game.
+If we don't though, they're going to keep playing this balkanization game.

 Go ahead.